top of page

 • Micro-watershed restoration: Community members plant tree nurseries and then strategically transplant the seedlings to places where the trees will grow.
 Our reforestation workers follow up to ensure survival of the seedlings, teaching community members how to collect and store seeds for next year's nursery planting.

-• Watershed restoration: Community members learn about agroforestry, intentionally integrating trees with livestock and crops to create a sustainable land-use system.
+• Watershed restoration: Community members learn about agroforestry, intentionally integrating trees with crops to create a sustainable land-use system.
 By doing this, they rejuvenate damaged cropland and pastureland while restoring stream flow, increasing rainwater absorption, recharging groundwater sources, and reducing soil erosion.

 HEALTH EDUCATION